Khwahish: Plot

-Amar, rich, stubborn, and serious, meets Lekha in a shop.
-While Lekha is poor, (the daughter of a poultry farmer), she is a happy, frank, and straightforward girl.
+Amar is a rich and stubborn man.
+He meets Lekha in a shop.
+While Lekha is poor (the daughter of a poultry farmer), she is a happy, frank, and straightforward girl.
 When Amar and Lekha study in college, they spend time together and finally fall in love.
 After the exams, Amar cannot take the separation and proposes to her.
 Her father Ulhas befriends Amar and accepts the marriage.
-However, Amar's wealthy politician father does not as he cannot reconcile to the difference in status.
+However, Amar's wealthy politician father does not, as he cannot reconcile to the difference in status.
 Also, he wants his son to complete his studies first before getting married.
 Amar breaks contact with his father and marries Lekha.
-The married couple move into their new little home but after days of happiness and good times, medical reports indicate Lekha has leukemia.
+The married couple move into their new little home, but after days of happiness and good times, medical reports indicate Lekha has leukemia.